Coffee Time. Click on the picture if you would like to buy one.

 You can see that article here

 Crypto, I think is much like a Pyramid scheme, where the buyer needs to find a greater fool to sell to.

-Many people start their own jewelry online store on platforms like Shopify.
-Then using Shopify’s apps they can then set up an affiliate or mlm program.
+Many people start their own jewelry online stores on platforms like Shopify.
+Then using Shopify’s apps they can then set up an affiliate or MLM program.
 But the competition is hot both online and off.
-Lets take a look at a paparazzi type jewelry and a couple of the bigger MLM’s in Jewelry.
+Let/s take a look at paparazzi-type jewelry MLMs in Jewelry.

 1. Belle and Bling: A Paparazzi type Jewelry business that somehow manages to stay in business.

 I have no details on revenue, but it has about 640 products in 10 collection sets.

 It receives a lot of publicity for not being a good business.
 But you will find that is a common theme across many paparazzi jewelry businesses.

 I would not recommend becoming involved in any paparazzi jewelry MLMs.

 You can see more on Belle and Blings compensation package here